chhotavakeel/chhotavakeel.github.io/pages/index.md

 layout: Post
 permalink: /index
 feedformat: card
-title: Pranav's Place on the Internet
+title: Better Call Pranav
 ---

-The answer to every "How do I do that again?" question you might have as a Microsoft IDC Employee.
+Hi - I'm Pranav.
+I'm a lawyer by day and a lawyer by night.
+I work too much

-If you are new here, a good place to start is [[New Joinee Checklist]]
+If you're new here, we're probably friends. a good place to start is [[New Joinee Checklist]]